keithbrink/amazon-mws-laravel/README.md

 # Amazon MWS for Laravel
 ============

-A Laravel 5 package to connect to Amazon's Merchant Web Services (MWS).
+A Laravel package to connect to Amazon's Merchant Web Services (MWS).

+If you are using Laravel 6 or lower, use version 5.0.
+On Laravel 7, use version 7.0+.

 This is __NOT__ for Amazon Web Services (AWS) - Cloud Computing Services.